radixdlt/app-radix/README.md

 This is a [Radix DLT](https://www.radixdlt.com/) Ledger Nano S and X app.

+## Inspiration
+This Ledger app is **heavily** based on [Ledger HQ's boilerplate app](https://github.com/LedgerHQ/app-boilerplate), please use that as source of future improvement and further development.
+Ledger's boilerplate app contains fuzzing and integration tests using the Ledger emulatur Speculos

 > ⚠️  Building the app from source is only confirmed to be working on Ubuntu 20.04, but should probably work on 18.04 as well ⚠️